hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 ##### PTFE Servers

-With external services (PostgreSQL Database, Object Storage, Vault) in use, there is still some application configuration data present on the PTFE server such as installation type, database connection settings, hostname.
-This data rarely changes.
+When using the _Production - External Services_ deployment model (PostgreSQL Database, Object Storage, Vault), there is still some application configuration data present on the
+PTFE server such as installation type, database connection settings, and hostname; however, this data rarely changes.
 We recommend [configuring automated snapshots](https://www.terraform.io/docs/enterprise/private/automated-recovery.html#1-configure-snapshots) for this installation data so it can be recovered in the event of data